All departments

 San Diego River Conservancy (SDRC)

-The San Diego River Conservancy was established by an act of the California Legislature (AB 2156, Kehoe) to preserve, restore and enhance the San Diego River Area.
-The Conservancy is a new, independent, non-regulatory agency within the Resources Agency of the State of California.
-The Conservancy's 13 member Governing Board consists of both state and local representatives, creating a partnership which reflects the diversity and dedication to conserving this highly valued resource of statewide significance.
+The San Diego River Conservancy is an independent, non-regulatory state agency established to preserve, restore and enhance the San Diego River Area.
+The Conservancy’s Governing Board consists of both state and local representatives, creating a diverse partnership dedicated to conserving this highly valued resource of statewide significance.

 San Francisco Bay Conservation and Development Commission (BCDC)